In Congo and Cameroon, they speak many native languages called “les patois” (pat-wah) in addition to French.

 Why should you learn the patois?

 This is an important question.
 Why learn a local language when you already have to learn French?
 Learning a few words and phrases in the patois where you serve helps you have a stronger connection with members and people you serve in that area.
-It will make the members smile and sometimes help the people be more attentive to your message people you took the time to learn some words in their patois.
-A missionary who is a huge inspiration for this is Elder Colby who always made it a point to learn some phrases in the patois of the area and to speak it with the members and the investigators to make them laugh and to be closer to them.
-And he helped many people join the Church because of that stronger connection with them and the members.
+It will make the members smile and sometimes help the people be more attentive to your message if you took the time to learn some words in their patois.
+A missionary who is a huge inspiration for this is Elder Colby who always made it a point to learn some phrases in the patois of where he served and to speak it with the members and the investigators to make them laugh and to be closer with them.
+He helped many people join the Church because of that stronger connection with them and the members.
 You can do it too.